King's Business School: Student life

 All students of KCL are automatically members of the King's College London Student Union (KCLSU).

-Based in the Strand Campus of King's College London the Campus includes a wing of Somerset House, which itself contains cafes, stores, and hosts seasonal activities such as ice skating.

 King's Business Club

 In 2008, Zain Jaffer, later the founder of Vungle, established the university's first student-led business society, King's Business Club (formerly known as KCL Business Club).
 It claims to be the longest continuously running student organisation of its kind in the country.
 With a student membership of more than 3000 at King's College London alone, it is the largest business and finance society in London.
 The student initiative's core principles are to inspire, educate, and connect fellow students towards prospective career paths.
 King's Business Club achieves these goals by organising keynotes with prominent figures such as Nobel Laureate Muhammad Yunus, company visits to offices of the Bulge Bracket and the Big Three, and international conferences and competitions.